SecRef*: Securely Sharing Mutable References Between Verified and Unverified Code in F*: Monotonic State represented using a Dijkstra Monad

-A specification \ls{wp:mst_w a} is a function that transforms any post-condition \ls{post:a -> heap -> Type0} over return values and final heaps into a pre-condition \ls{wp post:heap -> Type0} over initial heaps.
+A specification is a function that transforms any post-condition over return values and final heaps into a pre-condition over initial heaps.
 The refinement type restricts us to monotonic predicate transformers.
 The unit of this monad requires the post-condition to hold of the initial state, as \ls{mst_w_return v post h_0 = post v h_0}, and the bind operation composes two predicate transformers, as \ls{mst_w_bind wp wp' post h_0 = wp (fun v h_1 -> wp' v post h_1) h_0}.
 The order \ls{[=} on \ls{mst_w} is defined so that \lstinline{wp [=$\xspace$ wp'} holds when \ls{forall post h_0 . wp' post h_0 ==> wp post h_0}.

-\paragraph{The monad morphism and the Dijkstra monad.} As the final ingredient for defining a Dijkstra monad, we define a monad morphism \lstinline{theta: mst_repr 'a -> mst_w 'a} by recursion on the tree structure of \ls{mst_repr 'a}.
+\paragraph{The monad morphism and the Dijkstra monad.} As the final ingredient for defining a Dijkstra monad, we define a monad morphism \lstinline{theta: mst_repr 'a -> mst_w 'a} by recursion on the tree structure of \ls{mst_repr 'a}, which assigns weakest-pre-condition-based specifications to \ls{MST} operations and computations.
 For illustration, the cases for \ls{return}, \ls{witness}, and \ls{recall} are given as follows.

-The unit of \ls{mst_repr} is mapped to the unit of \ls{mst_w}, and for the operations the bind of \ls{mst_w} is used to compose the specificational\tw{Is this a real word?} interpretation of operations with the recursive application of \ls{theta} to their continuations.
+The unit of \ls{mst_repr} is mapped to the unit of \ls{mst_w}, and for the operations the bind of \ls{mst_w} is used to compose the specificational interpretation of operations with the recursive application of \ls{theta} to their continuations.
 For instance, the \ls{mst_w} interpretation of \ls{Witness} matches exactly the specification of \ls{witness} from \autoref{sec:mst-high-level} using the correspondence between pre- and post-conditions and predicate transformers \cite{dm4all}.
 The same pattern repeats for all the other operations.

 The Dijkstra monad is defined by refining \ls{mst_repr} computations using \ls{mst_w} predicates via \ls{theta}: